-This is the eighth in a series of annual reports summarising OP market performance in key national markets as perceived from in-depth interviews with 55 senior executives in the US, Canada, Benelux, France, Germany, UK and Australia.
+This is the ninth in a series of annual reports summarising OP market performance in key national markets as perceived from in-depth interviews with 55 senior executives in the US, Canada, Benelux, France, Germany, UK and Australia.

 The data collected from these senior OP industry executives answers the following questions for each country market:

 - What was the value of the OP market in 2022 and how did market volume and value change compared to 2021?

 - What will be the value of the OP market in 2023?

 - What happened to sales volumes, margins and profits in 2021?

 - How will sales volumes, margins and profits change in 2022?

 - Which product categories were growing or declining in 2022?